Download: UEFL Rules - 2017 or scroll down to view online.

 At the conclusion of each season, the UEFL shall introduce a Rules Summit during which members, visitors and guests are invited to submit proposals for rules changes and for other matters.
 The Rules Summit shall culminate in a vote on which proposals to pass & adopt and which to reject.
 Unless otherwise noted by these rules, all proposals with two options (Yes/No) require an absolute majority for passage, while all proposals with more than two options require a plurality for determination, wherein the combination of like options has resulted in a simple majority in favor of the option who has gained plurality.
 If this combination simple majority is not achieved, a run-off shall occur between those two options which have received the most votes, or between those two options and any additional option which has received at least 30% of the vote. (e.g., like options in the poll, Yes #1 vs. Yes #2. vs. No #1 vs. No #2 would include Yes #1—Yes #2 and No #1—No#2.
-If Yes #1 received 10 votes, Yes #2 received 15 votes, No #1 received 20 votes and No #2 received zero votes, because the combination of Yes #1 + Yes #2 = 25 votes, which is greater than No #1 + No #2's 20 votes, a run-off vote would be held with only Yes #1 and Yes #2 on the ballot.
+If Yes #1 received 10 votes, Yes #2 received 15 votes, No #1 received 20 votes and No #2 received zero votes, because the combination of Yes #1 + Yes #2 = 25 votes, which is greater than No #1 + No #2's 20 votes, a run-off vote would be held with only Yes #2 and No #1 on the ballot.
 If, alternately, No #2 received 10 votes, such that No #1 + No #2 = 26 votes, which would constitute a simply majority [26/[26+25] = 26/51 = >50%], No #1 would pass due to the plurality determination method as a result of simple majority of like options.

 The UEFL shall incorporate the following divisions and make accessible to its members leader board or standing information for each:

 a.
 UEFL Traditional, which shall include all features of the UEFL as prescribed above.

 b.
 UEFL Express, which shall include all elements of the UEFL except for Case Play and Prop Predictions points, as in Rule 4-5 and Rule 4-6.